-CSE421: Design and Analysis of Algorithms October 17, 2020
+CSE421: Design and Analysis of Algorithms October 15, 2020

 Homework 3

-Anup Rao Due: October 23, 2020
+Anup Rao Due: October 22, 2020

-Read the fine print1.
+Read the fine print.
 An algorithm is said to run in polynomial time if it runs in time $O(n^d)$ for some constant d on inputs of size n.
 Each problem is worth 10 points:

 - 1. Give a polynomial time algorithm that takes an undirected graph with m edges as input and outputs a coloring of the vertices with 3 colors, so that at least 2m/3 of the edges are properly colored.
 An edge is properly colored if its vertices get distinct colors.
 HINT: Give a greedy algorithm that colors each vertex one by one. - 2.
 You are given a directed graph G on n vertices, with m edges.
 The edges have (possibly negative) weighted edges, and the graph is promised to have no negative cycles.
 In addition, you are given a rooted tree T with root s.
 T is promised to have exactly one path from s to every other vertex in the graph.
-Give an O(m+n) time algorithm to decide whether or not T is a valid shortest path tree for G. - 3.
+Give an O(m + n) time algorithm to decide whether or not every path in T is a shortest path tree of G. - 3.
+Suppose you have a processor that can operate 24 hours a day, every day.
+People can submit jobs to the processor by giving a start and finish time during a day.
+The processor can only run one job at a time.
+If a job is accepted, it must run continuously between the start and finish times.
+For example, if the start time is 10 pm and the finish time is 3 am, then the job must run from 10 pm to 3 am every day.
+Give a polynomial time algorithm that on input such a list of such jobs outputs a set of compatible jobs of maximal size.
+Prove that your algorithm works. - 4.
 In class we discussed an algorithm to color the vertices of an undirected n vertex graph with 2 colors so that every edge gets exactly 2 colors (assuming such a coloring exists).
 We know of no such algorithm for finding 3-colorings in polynomial time.
-Here we'll figure out how to color a 3-colorable graph with $O(\sqrt{n})$ colors. - (a) Give a greedy polynomial time algorithm that can properly color the vertices with $\Delta + 1$ colors, as long as every vertex of the graph has degree at most Δ . - (b) Give a polynomial time algorithm that can properly color the graph with $O(\sqrt{n})$ colors, as long as the input graph is promised to be 3-colorable.
-HINT: If a vertex v has more than \sqrt{n} neighbors, then argue that the subgraph of the neighbors of v must be bipartite, and use the algorithm from class to color v and its neighbors with 3 new colors.
-Continue this process until every vertex has less than \sqrt{n} neighbors, and then use the algorithm from part (a).
+Here we'll figure out how to color a 3-colorable graph with $O(\sqrt{n})$ colors. - (a) Give a greedy polynomial time algorithm that can properly color the vertices with $\Delta + 1$ colors, as long as every vertex of the graph has degree at most $\Delta$ . - (b) Give a polynomial time algorithm that can properly color the graph with $O(\sqrt{n})$ colors, as long as the input graph is promised to be 3-colorable.
+HINT: If a vertex v has more than $\sqrt{n}$ neighbors, then argue that the subgraph of the neighbors of v must be bipartite, and use the algorithm from class to color v and its neighbors with 3 new colors.
+Continue